 Cricket Wireless | Unlimited + 15GB Mobile Hotspot | $60/month - Best prepaid unlimited plan perks

 Among prepaid carriers, Metro by T-Mobile charges less than Cricket with an unlimited plan starting at $40 a month.
 Yet, we like Cricket's plan because you can reduce the cost by $5/month when you enroll in autopay, bringing your total cost to $55.
 This Cricket plan also comes with perks like 15GB of hotspot data, 150GB of cloud storage and access to the ad-supported Max streaming serivce.
 (That perk's not even available from AT&T any more.)
 As an AT&T-owned MVNO, Cricket subscribers can access 5G coverage from AT&T.

 Pros: Uses AT&T's network, good perks for a prepaid plan

 How to pick the best unlimited data plan for you

 Besides making sure to choose a carrier that offers good service in your area — check out our guide to the fastest wireless networks in addition to asking friends and family about coverage — consider both price and perks.
-With the best unlimited data plans ranging in price from $60 to $90 per month, pick the plan that fits in your budget.
+With the best unlimited data plans from major carriers ranging in price from $60 to $90 per month, pick the plan that fits in your budget or turn to a discount carrier like Mint or Visible.
 Also consider what benefits each wireless carrier includes with their different tiers of unlimited data.

 Wondering if you need unlimited data?
 Unless you’re streaming video and music fairly regularly, you probably can get away with a tiered data plan, like the ones offered by AT&T and Verizon.